pashazgit/Deep_Learning_Specialization/README.md

 ## Credits

 This repo contains my work for this specialization.
-The code base, quiz questions and diagrams are taken from the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning), unless specified otherwise.
+The code base is taken from the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning), unless specified otherwise.
+This course is a treasure by the deeplearning.ai team.

 ## Disclaimer

 I recognize the time people spend on building intuition.
-The solutions uploaded here are **only for reference**.
-Please do not copy any part of the code as-is (the programming assignments are fairly easy if you read the instructions carefully).
-Similarly, try out the quizzes yourself before you refer to the quiz solutions.
-This course is a treasure by the deeplearning.ai team.
+The solutions uploaded here are only for reference.
+Please do not copy any part of the code as-is.